heidieinholz/DayPlanner/README.md

 To keep on top of the progress of the day, the assignments are color-coded.
 Grey indicates the past, red indicates the present hour, and green indicates future hours.

+Simply type your assigments ito the text box and click the save button, notated with a lock icon.

+### Languages used:
 This planner utilizes jQuery, HTML, and CSS.